yiisoft/yii2/docs/guide/caching-overview.md

 ## Cache Components

-Server-side caching (data caching and content caching) relies on the so-called cache components.
+Server-side caching (data caching and content caching) relies on the so-called *cache components*.
-Each cache component represents a persistent caching storage and provides a common set of APIs that may be called to store data in the cache and retrieve it later.
+Each cache component represents a caching storage and provides a common set of APIs that may be called to store data in the cache and retrieve it later.

+Cache components are usually registered as application components so that they can be globally configurable and accessible.
+You may register multiple cache components in a single application.
+In most cases you would configure at least the [[yii\base\Application::getCache()|cache]] component because it is the default cache component being used by most cache-dependent classes, such as [[yii\web\UrlManager]].

-Cache components are usually registered as application components.
-Most cache-dependent classes (such as [[yii\web\UrlManager]]) use the [[yii\base\Application::getCache()|cache]] application component as their default cache component.
-The following code shows how you can configure this component in the application configuration and use [memcached](http://memcached.org/) with two cache servers:
+The following code shows how to configure the `cache` application component to use [memcached](http://memcached.org/) with two cache servers:

 ```php
 'components' => [